 I wrote the book because I was tired of feeling that we were doing it wrong.
 In companies that grow and change and double in size, you’re not doing it wrong if your teams change.
 Outdated literature insisting on a stable team together forever is inappropriate when you’re at a fast growing company.

-What is the message of the book?
+What is the message of your book?

 The main message I want to send with the book is that team change is inevitable, so you might as well get good at it.
 I’m not trying to sell a framework or consulting services to convert a company into some different thing, this is more of an anthropological study.
 I interview people, look for themes, and write about them.
 We have been so addicted to frameworks, but the reality is that our world is becoming more complex, and we have to use our heads and not follow things blindly.